nlfiedler/zorigami/doc/DESIGN.md

 Gear.
 This avoids the shortcomings of fixed-size chunking due to boundary shifting.

-#### Database Sync

-When the peer(s) are available, sync with their chunk/pack database to get recent records.

 ### Database Snapshots

-Database files are copied to an off-line archive using RocksDB functionality, then that directory structure is written to a compressed tar and uploaded to the pack store in the special bucket.
+Database files are copied to an off-line archive using RocksDB functionality, then that directory structure is written to a compressed archive and uploaded to the pack store in the special bucket.

-### Procedure
+### Procedure Details

 #### Backup